weaverbel/intro-computational-thinking/content/2-lesson.md

 Every time we need to plan to do something, we use some of the steps of computational thinking such as problem breakdown, pattern recognition and developing algorithms.

-- Project managers use computational thinking to plan complex activities.
+- Project managers use computational thinking to plan complex activities such as building a tunnel or revamping a playground.

-- Epidemiologists use it to identify patterns to predict how a disease outbreak will spread.
+- Epidemiologists use it to identify patterns that help predict how a disease outbreak will spread.

 - Parents use it to juggle work, parenting, community responsibilities and housework.